BetterThanTomorrow/calva/docs/site/rich-comments.md

+---
+title: Rich Comments Support
+description: How Calva supports and promotes a Rich Comments powered workflow.
+The REPL is not a prompt!
+---

 # Rich Comments Support

 Why bother with **Rich comments**?
 Read on.
 Consider watching [this Youtube video](https://www.youtube.com/watch?v=d0K1oaFGvuQ) for a demo of the workflow using the (in?)famous FizzBuzz problem as an example.